Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Application: component groups of N eron models

-\paragraph[Harmonic morphisms of $\ZZ$-metric graphs and component groups of N{\'e}ron models] In contrast to the rest of the paper, we assume in this section that $R$ is a complete {\em discrete valuation ring} with fraction field $K$ and algebraically closed residue field $k$.
+\paragraph In contrast to the rest of the paper, we assume in this section that $R$ is a complete {\em discrete valuation ring} with fraction field $K$ and algebraically closed residue field $k$.
 In this case we take the value group $\Lambda$ to be $\Z$.